 - Then shake the coconut and listen for the water shaking inside.
 If there is water that is a good sign that there are no cracks or leaks in your coconut

-- Check the eyes (three dots on the coconut) to confirm that they are dry and mold or fungus free
+- Check the eyes (three dots on the coconut) to confirm that they are dry and mold or fungus free.

 - If you can break a piece of the cassava off before buying, look for a cassava that is completely white with no dark lines or cream spots.
 Dark lines and cream spots are signs of fungus and decay.

-How to peel cassava:
+How to Peel Cassava

 Start but cutting your cassava into manageable pieces.
 I typically do three to four inch rounds, because they fit perfectly in the palm of my hands.
 Then using a paring knife, make a vertical slit in the skin of the cassava.
 Next slide the tip of the knife in between the slit and under the skin.
 Finally, peel the skin away from the cassava flesh.